bedesv/seng302-full-year-project/.gitlab/merge_request_templates/mergeRequestTemplate.md

 - [ ] Application build
 - [ ] Manaul testing
 - [ ] Check that the task meets the ACs where required

+# Ensure all boxes have been ticked before merging